JTYKolesar/configure-ad/README.md

 - Click "Inbound Rules" (on the left sidebar).
 - Find the two names "Core Networking Diagnostics - ICMP Echo Request (ICMPv4-In)" (easier to sort by Protocol).
 - Select them both, then click "Enable Rule" on the right sidebar (or right-click, select).
+  - _Make sure that you enable ICMPv4, and NOT ICMPv6!_
 <p align="center">
 <img src="https://i.imgur.com/M1HM7m4.jpg" height="70%" width="70%" alt="Step 3-7"/>
 </p>